SAP/cf-nodejs-logging-support/README.md

 Note: If the provided JWT can not be verified, is expired or contains an invalid logging level, the library ignores it and uses the global logging level.

-If you want to use another header name for the JWT, you can specify it via a enviroment variable:
+If you want to use another header name for the JWT, you can specify it via an enviroment variable:
 ```
 DYN_LOG_HEADER: MY-HEADER-FIELD
 ```